Wellbeing

 Pets provide routine

 Pet care also demands routine.
-Regular feeding times, playtime, plus walks and exercise all help add structure to your day, which studies have shown is beneficial for people who are at risk of poorer health—like the elderly, or people living with mental illness or other chronic conditions.
+Regular feeding times, playtime, plus walks and exercise all help add structure to your day, which can be beneficial for mental health.

 Pets help us reduce stress